 - Swear allegiance to the United States

-In the following sections, we’ll discuss each of these requirements in greater detail.
+In the following sections, we’ll discuss each of the U.S. Citizenship requirements in greater detail.
 Boundless also has a detailed guide to U.S. citizenship to help you understand the entire process.

 You must be at least 18 years old to apply for naturalization — unless you’re applying based on any period of wartime military service, in which case you may be any age.
-Our guide to naturalization has more details about eligibility and exemptions.
+Our guide to becoming a naturalized citizen has more details about eligibility and exemptions.